 5. Ignore the voices.

-When you're in the middle of your training, and a group of guys is projecting your warm up, ignore the desire to crush it casually in front of them.
+When you're in the middle of your training, and a group of guys is projecting something you've dialed in, ignore the desire to crush it casually in front of them.
 It isn't doing you any good, and it isn't doing them any good.
 Chances are, you were one of those guys.
 Or still are.

 This climbing thing isn't easy.
 If it were, it wouldn't be any fun.
 Frankly, part of the fun lies in the complexity of this beautiful sport.
 That complexity isn't easily solved, and there are far more facets than you can initially see.
 It can get overwhelming.
 Might as well start learning them now.